GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 - RoboTorq_in = TTP × 3600 × 100
 - RoboTorq_in = 5 × 3600 × 100 = 1,800,000 RT = 1.8 MRT (MRT = Million RoboTorq)

+---

 2. MintingNeeded:
 - MintingNeeded = RoboTorq_in (Torq_gamble - 1)
 - MintingNeeded = 1.8 MRT × (3 − 1) = 3.6 MRT

+---

 3. Total Value Out:
 - RoboTorq_in + MintingNeeded = 1.8 + 3.6 = 5.4 MRT

+---

 4. Items: 400 → Sell at 13.5 kRT each → zero inflation, zero debt, 100% citizen ownership.

+---

 I would pay the robot 4.5 kRT per item, so as long as I keep my overhead below 7 kRT per item, I'm in the black.
 Seems like a good deal for everyone.

 **RoboFund**: So I go to *RoboFund*, the network's robotic labor investment house, and submit my torq curves.
 I get approved for a MakerFunnel to fund the project.

+---

 **BidNet**: Bondholders log onto RoboFund from their digital wallet and decide they want some of these widgets.
 They pledge to divert their Distribution Streams (DistoStreams in Robnomomics Lingo) to my funnel if my bid is accepted, and BidNet automatically starts vetting my claim when the funnel is fully pledged.

+---

 **Giskard**: It's Giskard's (the AI-value auditor's) prerogative to look at my torque curves and determine whether I can get it done with a lower-rated bot, or whether I'm overly straining a bot of this rating.

+---

 **Daneel**: It's Daneel's (the AI fleet manager's) responsibility to check the fleet's bot reserve and ensure my BRLA won't strain the overall cost of robotic labor.

+---

-It accepts my proposal.
+The network accepts my proposal.
 I check the math, and it keeps me within my acceptable profit margin.
 I sign it.
 Now I've got a BRLA (Bonded Robotic Labor Agreement).

 The MakerFunnel at RoboFund opens up, and the "disto" flows to bondholders, as it does every second of every day, paying off my BRLA for me.
 I got lucky!
 But I'll have to give them a slight return on their investment, in proportion to its size.